pedro-moreira-ibm/bob-workshop/lab2/README.md

 ## 8.2: Scan a file for vulnerabilities

-Click **Scan**.
-Bob will analyze the selected file and display any detected vulnerabilities or improvement suggestions in the panel on the right.
+Select one of the findings.
+Bob has analyzed the selected file and displayed the detected vulnerabilities.

 <img width="3016" height="1832" alt="image" src="https://github.com/user-attachments/assets/1cfdabe5-6402-4886-b2be-53483bb81ee4" />